yghg/StockQuotes/README.md

 # StockQuotes
-Scrapes Google Finance for price of major indexes and prints them.
+Scrapes Google Finance for points of major indexes and prints them.